Top 10 Conor McGregor Cards

 The home of several notable Conor McGregor cards, the base autograph in 2014 Topps UFC Knockout might be his best from the set.
 A relatively simple design allows the hard-signed autograph to be the central focus and the print run of 149 copies makes it quite limited.

 The belt plate design of the 2014 Topps UFC Knockout Triple Threads inserts is one of the best the brand has ever seen in any sport.
-While there are a lot more basic relics, the autographed version is a spectacular piece.
-The regular version has just 18 copies but when you factor in the parallels that have only slight differences outside of the serial number, there is a reasonable amount given its high-end stature.
+While there are a lot more basic relics, the autographed version is a spectacular piece with a very limited print run.

 Like all @utographs in 2014 Topps UFC Knockout, this card comes not only with an on-card signature, but it's also inscribed with McGregor's Twitter handle, @TheNotoriousMMA.
 With so many of his autograph cards coming in the form of stickers, this one is a standout.
 The added notation and limited print run also work in its favor.